CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

 **Question 01** ***— What is the port of HTTPS?***

   + Answer: HTTPS occurs on **port 443** by default.
     - HTTPS stands for Hypertext Transfer Protocol Secure.
-It occurs on the *Application layer* of the [OSI Model](https://www.geeksforgeeks.org/open-systems-interconnection-model-osi/), as an extension of HTTP, and encrypts the data being transferred between a web server and a client *(web browser or application)*.
+It occurs on the *Application layer* of the [OSI model](https://www.geeksforgeeks.org/open-systems-interconnection-model-osi/), as an extension of HTTP, and encrypts the data being transferred between a web server and a client *(web browser or application)*.
 Commonly used for online banking, secure logins, and e-commerce transactions.

 **Question 02** ***— What is the port of SSH?***

   + Answer: SSH occurs on **port 22** by default.
     - SSH stands for Secure Shell.
-It occurs on the *Application layer* of the OSI Model, and is a protocol that allows secure remote access and control of servers and systems.
+It occurs on the *Application layer* of the OSI model, and is a protocol that allows secure remote access and control of servers and systems.
 This is widely used for remote login and command execution over encrypted channels, making it a popular choice for server administrators.

 **Question 03** ***— What is the port of SMTP?***

   + Answer: SMTP occurs on **port 25** by default.
     - SMTP stands for Simple Mail Transfer Protocol.
-It occurs on the *Application layer* of the OSI Model; and is used to facilitate communication between the sending and receiving servers, when delivering an email message to a recipient.
+It occurs on the *Application layer* of the OSI model; and is used to facilitate communication between the sending and receiving servers, when delivering an email message to a recipient.

-**Question 04** ***— What is port 53?***
+**Question 04** ***— What is port 53 used for?***

+  + Answer: Port 53 is the default used for Domain Name System (**DNS**) queries and responses.
+    - DNS translates domain names (like, google.com) into IP addresses.
+It occurs on the *Application layer* of the OSI model, enabling web browsers and other applications to locate servers based on their domain names.

-**Question 05** ***— What is port 123?***
+**Question 05** ***— What is port 123 used for?***

+  + Answer: Port 123 is the default used for Network Time Protocol (**NTP**).
+    -  This protocol works over the *Application layer* of the OSI model, and facilitates accurate timekeeping across different systems, by synchronizing the clocks of networked devices.

 **Question 06** ***— What is the port of BGMP?***

+  + The default port number for BGMP is **264**.
+    - BGMP stands for Border Gateway Multicast Protocol.
+It operates on the *Transport layer* of the OSI model, and is a protocol used in networking to manage the distribution of multicast traffic across the internet.

 **Question 07** ***— What is the port of Tomcat Remote Shutdown?***

+  + Tomcat uses TCP port **8005** as a dedicated port for accepting shutdown requests.
+    - This operates at the *Application layer* of the OSI model, and allows for administrative control over the Tomcat server, specifically for shutting down the server remotely.

 **Question 08** ***— What is the port of Bitcoin?***